LacunaOmnibus/MontyLacuna/README.md

     - At the same time, we want the contents of the 2 cache dirs, plus all logs and rotated logs, to be omitted from commits.
 - Send excavs should cache tested planet and star info.
 When running for 'all' planets, if multiple planets are ROFd, it's re-testing the same systems and planets over and over again.
+Fix.
 - Everything needs to be tested on Windows.
 In particular:
   - bin/captcha_test.py
   - installing modules via pip or however it works on windows.